Clonidine: Pregnancy and breastfeeding

-Clonidine is classed by the FDA as pregnancy category C. It is classified by the TGA of Australia as pregnancy category B3, which means that it has shown some detrimental effects on fetal development in animal studies, although the relevance of this to human beings is unknown.
-Clonidine appears in high concentration in breast milk and nursing infants have approximately 2/3 of serum clonidine concentrations as the mother.
+It is classified by the Australian Therapeutic Goods Administration as pregnancy category B3, which means that it has shown some detrimental effects on fetal development in animal studies, although the relevance of this to human beings is unknown.
+Clonidine appears in high concentration in breast milk; a nursing infant's serum clonidine concentration is approximately 2/3 of the mother's.
 Caution is warranted in women who are pregnant, planning to become pregnant, or are breastfeeding.

 Adverse effects

 The principal adverse effects of clonidine are sedation, dry mouth, and hypotension (low blood pressure).